Current Lead times (Syd/Bris metro) Lot Classifications: 5-7days, Footing Inspections: click here for availability

 Lot Classification FAQ’s

-Why do I need a Lot Classification (soil test)?
+Why Do You Need a Lot Classification? (soil test)?

 When a structural engineer is designing your home, the foundations are the most important area of the engineering.
 Without appropriate foundations the house is at risk of movement, cracking and potentially worse.